 You can see the hydraulic hose bend radius chart to get to know the bending capacity of the hydraulic hose pipe.

 You can select the hydraulic hose for your hydraulic system, please be serious about the hydraulic hose bend radius.
 This may cause hydraulic hose kinking when a hydraulic hose goes beyond its rated bend radius.

 What Determine Hydraulic Hose Bend Radius

 Before installing the hydraulic hose, please be serious about considering the hydraulic hose specifications, including hydraulic hose length, and also bend radius.
-The bend radius when you install the hydraulic hose can’t be smaller than the minimum bend radius, or will cause the hydraulic hose breaking, leaking, folding problems.
+The bend radius when you install the hydraulic hose can’t be smaller than the minimum bend radius or will cause the hydraulic hose to break, leak, or fold problems.